elaforge/karya/doc/overview.md

 - [Local](local.md.html) configuration reaches into all the layers, since you can configure all of them.
 Karya's configuration is "self-hosted", i.e. written in Haskell along with the rest of the app, so there's really no firm line between configuring it and modifying its code.
-However, there is support to make certain things easier to modify locally.
+However, things in `Local` are set up for easy modification.

 ### more details